nenikitov/consona/README.md

     <!-- TODO -->
 2. Select which apps to style
     <!-- TODO -->
-3. If an app is not supported by styler, you can manually access colors with
+3. If an app is not supported by Consona, you can manually access colors with
     <!-- TODO -->
     ```nix
     {inputs, ...}@args: {
       programs.some-program.settings = {
-        accent = config.lib.styler.ansiToHex "red";
+        accent = config.lib.consona.ansiToHex "red";
       }
     }
     ```